hunterjohnston10/Galaga_Asteroids/README.md

 Tech's CS 2110 class.

 In order to run it, you need a Game Boy Advance emulator.
-Instructions for installation on linux are included in the GBA folder.
+Instructions for installation on linux are included in the file named GBA+tools+installation+instruction.htm.
+All necessary files should be included.

 The controls are simple:
 A -> Shoot